Miniseries: Preached vs. Published

 Preached vs. Published: Shorthand Record Discrepancies (Part 3 of 3)

-In her previous post, Church History Department historian LaJean Carruth highlighted significant grammatical changes that shorthand transcriptionists made to sermons published in the Journal of Discourses.
-Here, in the last post of a three-part miniseries, she shares examples of other changes which dramatically altered the sermons.
+In her previous post, Church History Department historian LaJean Carruth highlighted significant grammatical changes that shorthand transcriptionists made to sermons published in the Journal of Discourses .
+Here, in the last post of a three-part miniseries, she shares examples of other changes that dramatically altered the sermons.